Home Office hostile environment policy: NHS

 Medical professionals have criticised the hostile environment policy, which charges migrants for NHS treatment at 150% of usual rates thus putting at risk people's health as it leads to individuals avoiding visiting doctors due to fears of having their details passed on to the Home Office, and concerns they will be unable to afford the medical bills.
 This has included refusal to perform a heart transplant and end-of-life care for a 38-year-old man.
 Even within its own regulations, the hostile environment has led to people being wrongly denied urgent healthcare, including cancer treatment.
 Research at the University of Manchester showed that the policy made health services difficult to navigate and negotiate.
 In April 2019, several UK medical professional organisations accused ministers of a cover-up for refusing to release three official reports commissioned by the Department of Health and Social Care (DHSC) in 2017 into its decision to force NHS trusts in England to implement up-front charging for services.
 In 2021, a 29 year-old asylum seeker in the UK was given a £100,000 hospital bill after suffering a stroke which left him in a coma and paralysed.
 He had stopped taking anti-stroke medication due to having been previously charged £6,000 for the treatment.

-The policy has been accused of worsening the COVID-19 pandemic in the United Kingdom, as a result of hampering contract tracing and mass testing efforts.
+The policy has been accused of worsening the COVID-19 pandemic in the United Kingdom, as a result of hampering contact tracing and mass testing efforts.
 The policy has also been criticised for contributing to a shortage of critical healthcare staff during the pandemic.